NVIDIA/earth2studio/v/0.1.0/_sources/userguide/intro/about.md.txt

 # About

-Earth-2 Inference Studio is a Python package built to empower researchers, scientists, and enthusiasts in the fields of weather and climate science with the latest artificial intelligence models/capabilities.
+Earth2Studio is a Python package built to empower researchers, scientists, and enthusiasts in the fields of weather and climate science with the latest artificial intelligence models/capabilities.
 With an intuitive design and comprehensive feature set, this package serves as a robust